forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 * [Appendix](#appendix)
   * [Analyzing Incidence Rates and Upon Exposure](#analyzing-incidence-rates-and-upon-exposure)

 ## Summary

 Most epidemiological analyses specify SARS-CoV-2 infections with the observables a "commonly detectable" viral load in the upper respiratory tract or symptoms.
 Sampling the upper respiratory tract is not perfectly predictive for the overall viral load since most SARS-CoV-2 virions infect cells in the conducting airways.
 Nevertheless the viral load in the upper respiratory tract samples is correlated to symptoms.
 Symptomatic persons in turn ([Transmission by Symptom Status](#spread-by-symptom-status)) are more likely to transmit Covid.
-Most (Nearly all?) superspreading events described are caused by symptomatic persons, likely because superspreading involves high numbers of virions in the conducting airways, which usually causes symptoms.
+Most (nearly all?) superspreading events described, are caused by symptomatic persons, likely because superspreading involves high numbers of virions in the conducting airways, which usually causes symptoms.

 How much individuals contribute to the spread of SARS-CoV-2 is highly variable.
 Most observations conclude that 20% of the infectees are responsible for at least 80% of the infections ([Transmission Distribution](#transmission-distribution)).
 The individual transmission is associated to both biological and social factors.
 Social factors include the living situation and the behavior.
 Biological factors influencing susceptibility and infectiousness.
 These biological factors are discussed in the following.